It’s in each and all centuries been thus on this earth

 Our eyes won’t be ever pecked out by crows,

-For these things in the North can’t keep up their life.
+For such things in the North can’t keep up their life.

-Who didn’t lie in the snow on the way—
+Who lay not in the snow on the way —

 He’ll for certain for the long, utter loneliness,